 Campsite director Richard Workman said changes made by the airfield's tenant, Snowdonia Aerospace LLP, are "unfair".

-Snowdonia Aerospace said access is still possible.
+Snowdonia Aerospace said access was still possible.

 The main route to Shell Island - one of the biggest campsites in Europe - is via a causeway which is cut off by the tide twice a day, every other week.